 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-Irrelevant and/or suspicious emails, should not be read.
-Any files attached within suspect mail must never be opened; doing so can infect the system.
-Users are encouraged to only use official and verified download channels.
-Software should be activated and updated with tools/functions provided by legitimate developers; illegal activation tools ("cracks") and third party downloaders are considered to be threat to device/user safety and strongly advised against use.
-It is highly recommended to have a dependable anti-virus/anti-spyware suite installed and kept up-to-date.
-Said software is to be used to perform regular system scans and for the elimination of detected threats/issues.
-If your computer is already infected with Nvram, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Irrelevant and/or suspicious emails, should not be opened or read.
+Do not open files attached within suspicious emails, since this can infect the system.
+Use official and verified download channels.
+Software should be activated and updated with tools/functions provided by legitimate developers.
+Illegal activation tools ("cracks") and third party downloaders are a threat to device/user safety and should be avoided.
+Have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
+This software should be used to perform regular system scans and for the elimination of detected threats/issues.
+If your computer is already infected with Nvram, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.